 Unlike the common assumption, eSports-related websites are quite comprehensive and simple to browse.
 Many cover practically all eSports events.
 These sites also connect to other well-known websites that focus on specific eSports games.
 The contribution of stats for eSports may not be as useful as expected.
 The niche of eSports is swift-changing.
 One statistic may be relevant today but not tomorrow.
 However, stats can be handy for betting on age-old games like soccer or basketball.
 Betters would be wise to stick to the official league pages for scraping stats.
 Some of the third-party sites are doing great nowadays, but they have a lot to improve to become actually useful.

 This article is not about determining the better between eSports betting vs. sports betting.
-We just tried to draw a picture for you from different aspects to help you choose.
+We just tried to draw a picture for you from different aspects to help you choose, but don’t forget about using other tools like the best online prediction app.
 No matter what you decide, always do your own research before putting your hard-earned money on some team.
 Do not just depend on the opinions and predictions of others.
 And always keep a distance from scammer betting sites.